1,000+ Opportunities

 Additional Grant Information https://wvcad. org/sustainability/community-service-block-grant 1900 Kanawha Blvd East Building 3, Suite 700 1900 Kanawha Blvd East Building 3, Suite 700

-Based on current listing details, eligibility includes: Community service organizations in West Virginia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community service organizations in West Virginia.
+Confirm the full requirements in the official notice before applying.